sordgom/dart_app/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Run
-Just upload it to android studio atm , and run it ;
+Just upload it in android studio or any IDE, and run it ;